angelomaia/angelomaia/README.md

 <h2 align="center">An aspiring Data Scientist, MSc and PhD Student in Soil Science</h2>

 ```
 My profile picture has been generated using Stable Diffusion model calibrated with my face.

+The result was so astonishing that I had to share it with everyone.

 The prompt used is top secret =]
 ```

 - 📊 I’m currently working on **my PhD thesis project!**